-Women can refer themselves for counselling or therapy by calling either the Parry Sound or Muskoka office.
-All services are free of charge, and are provided on a face-to-face basis unless otherwise arranged.
+People can refer themselves for counselling or therapy by calling our office or texting our intake worker All services are free of charge, and are provided on a face-to-face basis unless otherwise arranged.

 Information and support may also be offered for the partners, families, and friends of sexual assault survivors, as required.